mhils/r8/README.md

 1. r8 is intentionally simple.
 It won't send emails, support multi-server deployments, or provide an LDAP integration.
 2. r8 is designed to support university courses.
-It is usually deployed for an entire semester, includes logging capabilities to detect cheating, and can also be (ab)used to record class attendance as some curricula require.
+It is usually deployed for an entire semester and includes challenge scheduling functionality and logging capabilities to detect cheating.
 3. r8 is written in modern Python 3.
 This generally makes it easy to spawn additional network services or interface with other tools and languages.